Ankermgmt/ankermake-m5-protocol/documentation/install-from-git.md

 2. Using `git`, clone this repository into a location of your choice and then navigate to that location in your terminal app of choice.

 3. Install Python3 from whatever package manager your distro uses via the terminal.
+The minimum version has to be 3.10 or newer.

 4. Enter in the following command to install the required pip packages: